 You - just as you are.
 We’ll talk more about that later.

 Breath awareness is the foundation of mindfulness meditation.
 It is a simple practice of focussing on the breath.

 Introduction to Meditation: Basic instruction for how to meditate.
 Good for beginner’s who have never meditated before.

 Basic Breath Meditation (Anapana) - An introduction to focusing on the breath, a basic concentration practice that sets a foundation for meditating and for deepening your practice.
 Mostly instruction and practice, with a little bit of commentary on why we are meditating.
 Suitable for beginners.

 More Breath Awareness Meditation - Continuing the breath awareness practice.

 Bird Chirping Meditation: No instruction.
 Just an audio to listen to and to practice paying attention to the present moment and letting sensations of sounds etc. move in and out.

-Enlightenment Discussion with Mike - Super philosophical and intellectual.
+Enlightenment Discussion with Mike - A super philosophical and intellectual conversation between Mandy and Mike.
 No meditation instruction.
 Requires some basic understanding of the concept of enlightenment by the listener.
 Not introductory and likely not ideal for beginners without prior philosophy knowledge.